 The decision did not highlight any particularly important legal issues other than the need for brand owners (large or small) to put together verifiable, detailed and documented objective evidence of genuine use to support their case, and not to rely on probabilities or suppositions.

-If you require any advice about your brands logo and trademark desgin, contact out Trademark Attorneys for a free 1 hour consultation.
+If you require any advice about your brands logo and trademark desgin, contact our London Trademark Attorneys for a free 1 hour consultation.